My Life So Far in Writing Bits and Bytes (Partly, at Least)

 This post is about writing.

 Having acquired a computer, I joined a computer user group and started going to meetings.
-The group was entirely run by volunteers (here we recall the recordists of the Macauley Library and correspondents of the OED).
+The group was entirely run by volunteers.
+(Here we recall the recordists of the Macauley Library, and correspondents of the OED).
 One thing volunteers did was write (meeting reports; reviews) and so I volunteered to do that.

-My difficulty in writing, whether with pen on paper, or with a typewriter, a sort of rathole blockage.
+My difficulty in writing, whether with pen on paper, or with a typewriter, could be dubbed a sort of rathole blockage.
 I would start with a fine rush of words, get a few paragraphs and then a few pages in, but I would always encounter a topic where I needed to dig deeper, and then deeper, and the deeper still, and there seemed to be no way to extricate myself from the rathole and go on, and so I stopped.
 I could never finish anything!
 I was too young to know about Vladimir Nabokov, who composed on index cards, or P.G.
-Wodehouse, who wrote on paper sheets, and attached them with clothespins to strings hung from the ceiling.
+Wodehouse, who wrote on paper sheets, and attached them with clothespins to strings hung from the ceiling [citation needed].
 Both techniques permitted re-arrangement, which I needed, but didn’t know that I needed — I blamed myself for unclear thinking — and didn’t even know was possible.

 Then I discovered that there was a Mac Desk Accessory (a sort of widget) called Acta[1].
 Acta was an outliner, and made outlines just as you were doubtless trained to do in school.
 Rather than explain what an outline is, I will present part of the outline for the first post in this series, My Life So Far in Writing Tools: